 Download the Allied Health brochure.

-Students who successfully complete this course may receive articulated college credit to the following schools: Baker College, Davenport University, Ferris State University, and Grand Rapids Community College.
+Students who successfully complete this course may receive articulated college credit to the following schools: Baker College, Davenport University, Ferris State University, Grand Rapids Community College, Mid Michigan College, and Washtenaw Community College.
 For information on how to earn articulated credit contact Lindsay Pulsipher at the CTC.

 Students who successfully complete select CTC courses may receive direct college credit to specific colleges and universities.
 Direct credit is currently unavailable for this program.
 Our direct credit flier has a list of all participating classes.